-A few pointed questions to your agent and you’ll soon see who pays – you do.
+A few pointed questions to your agent and you’ll soon see who pays if you hire an uninsured contractor – you do.
 Almost always.
 My pal Tim Weingartner at Farm Bureau Insurance offered some specific cases that are very helpful.

 Q. What if your contractor’s ladder falls on your convertible – who pays for what?

 A. Your auto policy will cover the damage, but you, of course, will pay the deductible.
 Your carrier will likely “subrogate” (i.e. try to collect from) your contractor and you will have to determine if it’s worth trying to recover your deductible.

 Q. What if a similar event occurs one year later.
 Will that event be handled differently?

 A. The event should be handled exactly the same.
 And hopefully not the same contractor.
 (One might infer that at some point the carrier will tire of covering a homeowner that routinely hires uninsured contractors.)

 Q. What if a contractors equipment causes injury to member of the homeowner’s family – who pays?

 A. This is really a great question because your HO policy would not cover the medical expenses for the injured family member.
 Your health insurance would have to be used.
 But the homeowner will pay the policy deductible.

 A. There is the potential for the contractor to be sued.